AbelGRubio/package-scaffold/README.md

 A scaffold project for building **reusable Python packages** with a clean, extensible, and production-ready structure.

+## 👥 Who is this for?

+- Python developers who want to start new packages without boilerplate
+- Teams that want consistent structure and best practices across projects
+- Open-source maintainers creating reusable libraries
+- Engineers who want CI, testing, and linting ready from day one

 ## ✨ Features

 - Opinionated and clean package structure